Email List Cleaning Service

 Email lists decay at roughly 22% per year as people change jobs and providers.
 Our API checks each address via live SMTP, MX records, and disposable-domain databases so you send only to inboxes that exist — reducing bounce rates, protecting sender reputation, and cutting ESP costs.

-Six-layer verification catches every category of bad address before it reaches your ESP
+Six-layer verification catches every category of bad address before it reaches your ESP.

 A live SMTP handshake confirms the specific inbox exists on the recipient's mail server — not just that the domain accepts email.
 Catches invalid addresses that pass MX checks alone.